raj23689/Recipes/README.md

 # Recipes
-SOmething That I created out of boredome.
+Something That I created out of boredome.